 Candycanes are often divided into two types, red and orange.
-As shown above, the red or orange refers to the saddle color, and not the ground color.
+The red or orange refers to the saddle color, and not the ground color.
+A "candycane with orange ground color" would be a regular amel.

 Since the yellow and orange ground color grows in as cornsnakes mature, some clean-looking candycane hatchlings can grow up to look less than ideal.
 It is not possible to predict with 100% accuracy which ones will do this as they grow up.
 But as a general rule, the hatchlings with the least amount of yellow or orange ground color, especially on the neck, will tend to grow into more ideal candycane adults.
 An amelanistic cornsnake cannot be het for candycane.